-For accrual rates, go to www.bsu.edu/hrs, click Employee Resources.
+For accrual rates, see the benefits website: www.bsu.edu/payroll.
 Vacation is accrued through the last day worked by the employee, regardless of the effective date of the resignation.

 Vacations are to be scheduled in advance and at a time agreeable to the supervisor and in accordance with the needs of the department.
 Vacation is to be used in 1-hour increments; however, the request to use vacation in 1-hour increments will not be approved by the supervisor if the absence of the employee from the workplace would require that a substitute or replacement be employed.
 At its sole discretion, the university reserves the right to assign an employee's available vacation balance toward time off.